Czechs in Ukraine

-Czechs in Ukraine, often known as Volhynian Czechs (Czech: Volyňští Češi), are ethnic Czechs or their descendants settled mostly in the Volhynia region of Ukraine, in the second half of the 19th century.
+Czechs in Ukraine are ethnic Czechs or their descendants that reside in Ukraine.
+Particularly, Volhynian Czechs (Volyňští Češi) settled mostly in the Volhynia Governorate of the Russian Empire, in the second half of the 19th century.

 History

 Between 1868 and 1880, almost 16,000 Czechs left Austria-Hungary for the Russian Empire.
 The reasons for their departure were the difficult living conditions in the Czech lands, and the rumors of prosperity in the Russian realm, where there was a large amount of unused agricultural land.
 After the collapse of the Polish January Uprising against Russian rule (Volhynia was part of Poland prior to the Second and Third Partition of Poland, carried out in 1793 and 1795, respectively), harsh reprisals against the Poles followed.
 The Russian government imposed taxes on Polish landed gentry or even confiscated Polish estates.
 The local government in the region attracted new immigrants with a number of advantages, such as the right to purchase their own land for low prices, and the establishment of manufacturing businesses.
 Also, they gave the migrants the right to national education, self-government and religious freedom.
 Immigrants were exempt for 20 years from tax, and exonerated from military duty.

 The bulk of the Czechs settled in the region of Volhynia.
 Some villages were set up in flat meadows, while others were located near existing Ukrainian villages.
-Local Czech names for the villages they lived in were formed from the original name of the village, which was supplemented with the word "Czech" (eg České Noviny, Český Malín, Český Boratín, Český Straklov, etc.) Apart from agriculture, Czech immigrants began to engage in other activities, such as industry, trade and crafts.
+Local Czech names for the villages they lived in were formed from the original name of the village, which was supplemented with the word "Czech" (e.g. České Noviny, Český Malín, Český Boratín, Český Straklov, etc.) Apart from agriculture, Czech immigrants began to engage in other activities, such as industry, trade and crafts.
 The income for most ethnic Czechs had its foundations in the engineering, breweries, mills, cement plants, etc. In their communities, schools, churches, and libraries were founded, and because of this, cultural and social life flourished.
 Czech immigrants have made a major contribution to increasing the economic and cultural level in the built-up areas.

 Outside Volhynia, in 1905 the Czechs founded the village of Bohemka, nowadays part of the Mykolaiv Oblast.

 After the outbreak of World War I, Volhynian Czechs fought as members of the Russian army in the so-called Czech League, which later became the birthplace of the Czech legions in Russia to come.